|Page 2 of 10:|| |

 *** This review may contain spoilers ***

-unable to stop watching.John Adams tells the remarkable true story of
+and tells the remarkable true story of the second President of the

-John Adams(Paul Giamatti)is a lawyer turned politician in the 1700's and we follow his struggle to become a respected and admired man and we see how he eventually assumes high office.
+John Adams(Paul Giamatti)is a lawyer in America in the 1700's and we follow his struggle to help America gain independence from Britain and see how he eventually becomes America's second President.

 |Official site||Plot keywords||Main details|